urmastalimaa/interactive-frontend-development/slides/js_ecosystem.md

 # JavaScript Tooling - Yarn

-* Specify manifest and install libraries
+* Specify a manifest of settings and dependencies
 * Specify an [allowed version range](https://github.com/npm/node-semver) for each library
 * Versions (of most libraries) (try to) adhere to [semantic versioning](https://semver.org)
 * Split production/development dependencies
-* Project local packages are installed into `./node_modules` folder
+* Packages are installed into `./node_modules` folder
 * Exact versions are listed in [yarn.lock](https://yarnpkg.com/en/docs/yarn-lock)
-* Can also install global packages to be used across system

 ---